UVADS/DS-3001/README.md

 The course centers on lab-based work and employs a team-based pedagogy, meaning much of the work in the course can and should be completed in collaboration with your classmates.
 Though very applied, we also include theoretical content and will have discussion sessions depending on the topic for any given week.

-I am also aware that students come from different backgrounds and have a variety of skillsets that they bring to the class.
+I am also aware that students come from different backgrounds and have a variety of skill sets that they bring to the class.
 There will be plenty of opportunities for those that would like to take advantage of extra discussions during office hours, TA support sessions, and team-based work that is designed in such a way that we can all learn from each other.

 Throughout the course, we will endeavor to “live the life of a data scientist” allowing you to not only be directly taught but gain a sense of what it would be like to be working as a data scientist.
 You’ll be asked to discover new knowledge and share it with your peers and learn how to use the larger ecosystem of data science to your benefit.